danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-How should a menu command be able to access this state?
-The short answer is that it can't, we need to find another way to communicate between the menu and the window.
+How can a menu command access this state?
+The short answer is "it can't".
+We must find another way to communicate between the menu and the window.

-Having a global, observable state will not work either, if we can have multiple windows open and only want the currently active window to be affected:
+Having a global singleton state will not work either, since multiple open windows will then react to changes in the global state:

 ![Multiple open windows]({{page.assets}}/windows.png)

-To fix this, we need to look into focus values, which will let us bind values to a certain focus key when we focus on various screens and views within our app.
+To fix this, we need to use `focus values` to update observable state when focus moves between various windows and views within our app.

 ## How to implement custom focus values

-To implement custom focus values, we must create a custom `FocusedValueKey` and bind it to both the menu and the view.
+To support focus, we must create a `FocusedValueKey` and bind it to the menu and the view.

 Let's start with creating a new observable class that will hold our state:

 ```swift
 public class World: ObservableObject {